Applications are now closed for this role.

 - Experience using WordPress to update and edit websites

-- This is a 3-4 day a week position, with flexible working hours including occasional evening meetings.
+- This is a 3-4 day a week position, with flexible working hours including occasional evening/weekend activities.

-- The location is flexible, with a preference for the UK.
+- The location is flexible, with a preference for the UK as it involves some face-to-face meetings and attending events.

 - There will be a three month probation period to check this is a good fit for everyone.